Houston Plastic Surgeon Outlines Unexpected Benefits of Rhinoplasty

 Houston, Texas (August 2015) — Facial plastic surgeon Dr. Haresh Yalamanchili (www.belagecenter.com) says he has long believed in the power of rhinoplasty to improve a person’s life in ways beyond the aesthetic, and now he’s pleased to see recent news stories touting such benefits.

 “Throughout my years in practice in Houston, rhinoplasty has proven itself to be one of the most satisfying procedures for my patients.
-Not only do their noses look better, they function better, too, improving the overall quality of their lives,” Dr. Yalamanchili says.
+Not only do their noses look better, but they also function better, too, improving the overall quality of their lives,” Dr. Yalamanchili says.
 “I’m excited that there’s new data to back up what rhinoplasty patients already know.”

 A recent study in Plastic and Reconstructive Surgery®, the journal of the American Society of Plastic Surgeons®, explored whether a procedure called functional septorhinoplasty is effective as a treatment for obstructive sleep apnea.
 Functional septorhinoplasty is a surgery that focuses on the function, rather than the appearance, of the nose.
-The study found that the surgery can be used as an effective treatment for sleep apnea.
+The study found that surgery can be used as an effective treatment for sleep apnea.

 “There’s no question that surgery can improve the function of the nose,” Dr. Yalamanchili says.
 “It’s interesting to consider all the breathing-related disorders, such as sleep apnea and even chronic sinus infections, that could be alleviated through rhinoplasty.”